MATHEMATICIAN

 Lai-Sang Lily Young (Chinese: 楊麗笙, born 1952) is a Hong Kong-born American mathematician who holds the Henry & Lucy Moses Professorship of Science and is a professor of mathematics and neural science at the Courant Institute of Mathematical Sciences of New York University.
 Her research interests include dynamical systems, ergodic theory, chaos theory, probability theory, statistical mechanics, and neuroscience.
 She is particularly known for introducing the method of Markov returns in 1998, which she used to prove exponential correlation delay in Sinai billiards and other hyperbolic dynamical systems.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Lai-Sang Young is the 993rd most popular mathematician (up from 994th in 2019), the 98th most popular biography from Hong Kong (up from 105th in 2019) and the most popular Chinese Mathematician.
+Her biography is available in 15 different languages on Wikipedia.
+Lai-Sang Young is the 996th most popular mathematician (down from 994th in 2024), the 110th most popular biography from Hong Kong (down from 105th in 2019) and the most popular Chinese Mathematician.

 Memorability Metrics